Along With Everything Else, Brett Kavanaugh Is an Obnoxious Jock

 And he had those talking points — those few things he was going to bring up in response to just about anything.
 The way he told it, Kavanaugh’s teenage world was divided into a few simple activities, the way every athlete desires: Working out.
 Hanging with friends (teammates, really).
 Drinking beers.
 All with the idea of close bonding with other men, and mainly other men, all nicknamed in the peevishly belittling but-hey-we’re-just-joshing-here way athletes are always nicknaming each other, as the only universe with any judgment or value … the only one that matters.
 It’s funny to mock Kavanaugh’s nicknaming conventions, but this is precisely how athletes talk.
 Commiseration with fellow athletes is the highest form of camaraderie.
 Forget Georgetown Prep: What happens in the locker room stays in the locker room.

 Of course, he wasn’t just defensively bunkered behind those few talking points.
 Mostly he was the opposite — outraged at his critics.
 This is another thing he has in common with professional athletes, nearly all of whom see themselves in me-against-the-world terms.
-Kavanaugh attacked doubters as if running through an opponent’s secondary, or, more accurately, like an offensive lineman knocking people to and fro, not worrying much about whether or not he was breaking any rules or not.
+Kavanaugh attacked doubters as if running through an opponent’s secondary, or, more accurately, like an offensive lineman knocking people to and fro, not worrying much about whether or not he was breaking any rules.
 (It helps that there were no refs to throw any flags.)
-A more measured person — say, a judge — might have covered his flank, or made certain he had plausible deniability, or would be careful of offending any of his interlocuters.
+A more measured person — say, a judge — might have covered his flank, or made certain he had plausible deniability, or would be careful of offending any of his interlocutors.
 But there is nothing measured about being an athlete.
 You just forge forward.

 That’s what was most telling about watching Kavanaugh: that he, like so many retired athletes I’ve spoken to, seemed stuck in the athletic mind-set of decades earlier.
 There is a certain arrested development that comes with having your athletic career — your total focus up to the point that it ends — be over only a third of the way through your life, or less.
 This is why athletes often struggle when their careers are over.
 The skills sports taught them are no longer useful.
 And they’re too old to start over.
-You can’t just headbutt your way through the world anymore.
+You can’t just head-butt your way through the world anymore.

 Kavanaugh had the certainty and precision of someone who still thinks about their heyday of years before; it’s clear that the time he spent Lifting Over at Tobin’s House is something he still considers among the best years of his life.
 It can be sad, sometimes, to talk to an old athlete, in his 70s or so, who still focuses almost all his energy on tiny moments that happened to him five decades ago.
 If you truly loved being an athlete — as Kavanaugh obviously did — it becomes something you can never let go.
 (And I get it: I’m still angry about a curveball I struck out on against Taylorville in a traveling team baseball game 30 years ago.)
 But most people grow up, and grow out of it: Athletics were a pursuit, not an obsession.
 But if you don’t move on, it becomes all that matters.
 It becomes how you still see the world.